Mergers and Acquisitions as Part of Your Growth Strategy

 1 – Cultural clash

 Different firms have different cultures.
 No surprise there.
 But the difference in cultures can be problematic.
-According to research conducted by Bain & Co., a clash of cultures can be the biggest reason mergers fail.

-You can guard against this by being clear about the culture you want and using all tools at your disposal to ensure you achieve it.
+You can guard against culture clash by being clear about the culture you want and using all tools at your disposal to ensure you achieve it.
 For example, education, the right incentives, and a focus on your employee brand are most helpful when looking at a possible merging of corporate cultures.

 2 – Loss of differentiation